 What Is A Vehicle Service Contract?

-Often called an extended car warranty, a vehicle service contract is a paid plan that helps cover the costs of any repairs needed once the limited warranty has expired.
-Vehicle service contracts can be bought for new or used vehicles, but as the car ages, the likelihood of it needing repairs rises.
+A vehicle service contract is a paid plan that helps cover costly car repairs and takes effect once the manufacturer's warranty has expired.
+Often called an extended car warranty, a vehicle service contracts can cover both new or used cars, but as the car ages, the likelihood of it needing repairs rises.

 You may not end up using it, but if a major component of your car breaks and you don’t have coverage, you can easily start regretting your decision not to pick one up.
 Keep in mind, though, that not all vehicle service contracts are made equal, so be sure to check out our guide to the best extended car warranties if you haven’t yet.